evangboucher/DynaDoc/README.md

 ### Contribution guidelines ###

 * DynaDoc (will) require mocha tests for every pull request and feature added.
-Your pull request may not be accepted if the tests do not pass or break other tests.
+Your pull request may not be accepted if the tests do not pass or breaks other tests.
 * All pull requests are reviewed and will be merged once approved by the author or repository authorities.
 * DynaDoc requires detailed comments and descriptions of functions and lines.
 You should throughly test functionality and produce the leanest code possible.
 I am happy to work with you in order to help improve and implement new features and code.